code-star/nope/README.md

 #### `Undefineds.required`

-Allows optional inputs, but raise an error if the input is `undefined`.
+Allows optional inputs, but raises an error if the input is `undefined`.
 Mostly used at the beginning of a `composeWith`-chain.

 ```typescript
 const isNumber = Undefineds.required<number>()